elviswf/ai_certification/README.md

 Data plays an unprecedented role in deep learning.
 It also unavoidably involves public issues, such as **privacy**, **ethics**, **risk** and **safety**.

-## Certification for Neural network
+## Verification for Neural network

 ![Certification for Neural network](imgs/nn_certificate1.png)